EuroPython/website/data/deadlines/02_finaid.md

 image: /images/cards/finaid1.jpeg
 ---
 EuroPython is for everyone in our community, no matter your circumstances.
-Please don't hesitate to reach out if you need help and support to attend.
+Please check out the Financial Aid page if you need help and support to attend.